 That trend incentivized the creation of more shareable, attention-grabbing content that could easily be spread across social media channels.

 Video also emerged as one of the prevailing content marketing mediums as the decade progressed, particularly among younger consumers.
-By 2017, over 50% of consumers wanted to see videos from brands they supported — more than any other kind of content.

 Video is inherently engaging.
 Generally speaking, it's easier to follow than blog posts, email newsletters, or ebooks.
 Gradually, audiences took to it more and more as the decade progressed.
 By the end of the 2010s, platforms like YouTube were central to the landscape of content marketing.